 - If you have access to laboratory equipment and you can measure the real ISO, you can help us check the validity of our ISO theory.Where's the download link?!??!?!!??!!!!!!!!!!!!!!!!!!?!?!?!?!?!

 Take it easy, the current state is research

 .
 As in, "If we knew what it was we were doing, it would not be called research, would it?"

 But if you have some basic coding/math skills - enough so you can follow the entire discussion without getting dizzy - I have some nifty research tools for you:raw_diag.mo

 This tool does technical analysis on the raw image data (black/white levels, noise, dynamic range, SNR curve):

 - 5D3 only

-, requires a custom ML build with CONFIG_GDB=y:
+, or a custom ML build from the iso-research branch:

 A research tool (or hacker's tool if you prefer) that lets you change most ISO-related parameters on 5D Mark III only and study their effect.
 Details here